zenopelli-cpu/Z-Ant/docs/ZANT_CLI.md

 ./zant input_setter --model my_model --shape 1,3,224,224
 # or, if the model input is already well defined you can run this:
-./zant infer_shape --model my_model #NOT recomended, input_setter is more robust
+./zant shape_thief --model my_model #NOT recomended, input_setter is more robust

 # Generate test data
 ./zant user_tests_gen --model my_model [ --normalize ]